w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Parachain Protocol

-The parachain protocol is divided into three main phases:
+The parachain protocol is divided into two main phases:

-1. Collators send the parachain block (parablock) with PoV to the set of Validators assigned to the parachain (i.e. para-validators).
-2. Validators verify if the parablock follows the state transition rules of the parachain and sign statements that can have a positive or negative outcome.
-3. With enough positive statements, the block is added to the Relay Chain.
+- [**Inclusion Pipeline**](#inclusion-pipeline): Collators send parachain blocks (parablocks) with PoV to Validators.
+Validators verify if the parablocks follow the state transition rules of the parachain and sign statements that can have a positive or negative outcome.
+With enough positive statements, the block is added to the Relay Chain, but is still pending approval.
+- [**Approval Process**](#approval-process): Validators perform additional checks that, if positive, allow the parablock to be approved.

 The figure below shows a representation of a parachain with collators and validators.
-The figure also shows the journey of a block (white square) through the three main steps of the parachain protocol, as well as the sections where the [**Inclusion Pipeline**](#inclusion-pipeline) and the [**Approval Process**](#approval-process) take place (see following Sections).
+The figure also shows the journey of a block (white square) through the Inclusion Pipeline and the Approval Process.

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)